JKUATSCOSIT/scosit-sms/readme.md

 Cause perfomance matters

 ## To Do
-* Add Tests
+* Add Tests - In Progress
-* CI and CD
+* CI and CD  - Done
-* Package into a flask app
+* Package into a flask app - Done
-* Add a documentation
+* Add a documentation - Done
-* celery tasks
+* celery tasks  - Done